Responsible Business - Let's take responsibility

 - Paper, cardboard, glass, plastic bottles, printer cartridges, magnetic cards and batteries are recycled.

-This hotel uses several different methods to conserve energy, such as utilising energy-efficient light bulbs and employing an energy-saving night mode with lights in public areas.
+This hotel uses several different methods to conserve energy, such as utilizing energy-efficient light bulbs and employing an energy-saving night mode with lights in public areas.
 Single switches are used for all lighting in guest rooms.
 Lighting outside the hotel is turned on and off automatically with light sensors.

 Safety and security within the Rezidor Hotel Group rely on the simple formula TRIC: Threat Assessment, Risk Evaluation, Incident Response, Crisis Management & Communication.
 The staff has been trained to perform first aid in case of a medical emergency, to use the Heart Start defibrillator, and to be part of a fire and evacuation team.